Source: Unsplash |

 Amman

 You’ll fly into Amman, the capital city and have the chance to get your bearings.
 There are plenty of great restaurants with traditional Middle Eastern food, while the Citadel is the perfect place to start your trip once you’ve recovered from the flight.
+History lovers will also adore the Roman Hercules Temple, an Umayyad Palace, and Byzantine church, while at sunset, you can visit King Abdullah II’s mosque.

 Red Sea

 If you’re into diving, then taking a Jordan Tour to the South Red Sea at Aqaba delivers stunning coral reefs and diving opportunities.
 The area is full of colourful wildlife which you can spot even if you don’t want to get into the water.
+It’s a 1-hour drive away from Wadi Rum, so you can take a day trip or use it as a stopover for your next leg of the tour, especially if you want to save Petra until the end.

 Dead Sea